agency-fund/taf-ai-eval-playbook/README.md

 In 2025, The Agency Fund launched the **AI for Global Development (AI4GD)** accelerator in collaboration with [OpenAI](https://openai.com) and the [Center for Global Development (CGD)](https://cgdev.org).
 The goal: support high-impact GenAI solutions across **education, health, and agriculture** — and learn how to evaluate them meaningfully.

-Despite strong interest in “evaluation,” we found no shared playbook.
+Despite strong interest in "evaluation," we found no shared playbook.
 Social sector actors are using a patchwork of evaluation tools — often defaulting to RCTs when they may not be appropriate.
 Our playbook addresses this gap with a structured, adaptable framework.

 ---